-“I have no family, I’m divorced, no friends, am very depressed, and my dog is the only friend I know,” says Jeff on Should You Put Your Dog to Sleep?
+“I have no family, I’m divorced, no friends, am very depressed, and my dog is the only friend I know,” says Jeff on Comforting Prayers for the Loss of a Dog.
 “She needs to go to heaven but what about me after this is over?
 Who can be with me to do this, are there any organizations to help?
 I don’t think have the courage to do this alone and I fear for myself when it’s over.”

-“Time always brings eventual relief from the pain and your life will return to normal,” writes Gary Kurz in Cold Noses At The Pearly Gates (a book that offers many spiritual ways to survive pet loss).
+“Time always brings eventual relief from the pain and your life will return to normal,” writes Gary Kurz in Cold Noses at the Pearly Gates: A Book of Hope for Those Who Have Lost a Pet.
 “There will be a time when you feel guilty for feeling better, but event hat will pass.
 Nothing will ever take away the sense of absence, but the disabling and relentless grief will subside and eventually disappear.
 I know it may not seem that way now, but…it has proven true every time.”

-For the first few weeks, avoid visible reminders of your pet
+1. For the first few weeks, avoid visible reminders of your dog

 Though it helps some people to keep their dog’s collar and tags, it may be too sad for you.
 People mourn, recover, and remember in different ways.

 Here’s what pet bereavement counselor Wallace Sife writes in The Loss of a Pet: “Get rid of your pet’s toys and other things…they are mostly painful, and not good for you at this time.
 If you can’t throw them out yet, put them out of sight in a drawer or a box in a closet or basement.
 The real memory is in your heart.”